-At the lower end of the main street you find the city museum in a recently restored Palazzo Corboli, one of the main attractions of the town.
-I highly recommend visiting this museum if you are interested in archaeology and medieval art, since this small collection houses an excellent selection of attractive pieces of artwork.
+At the lower end of the main street you find the Etruscan and Sacred Art Museum in a recently restored Palazzo Corboli, one of the main attractions of the town.
+I highly recommend visiting this museum if you are interested in archaeology, Etruscan and medieval art, since this small collection houses an excellent selection of attractive pieces of artwork.
 The building itself, which belonged to a noble family of Siena, conserves some interesting allegorical frescoes from the 14th century.
 In the art collection you can admire some masterpieces of the Sienese school paintings and sculptures from the 13th century onwards, originally commissioned for the churches of the village.
 The archaeological section shows the findings of some nearby Etruscan burial mounds, like urns, jewelry, coins and other objects.

 Tel +39 0577 719524

 From January - March and November - December

 From April - June and September - October